hashicorp/cap/oidc/examples/cli/README.md

-# authcode_cli
+# cli

-An example OIDC user authentication CLI.
+An example OIDC user authentication CLI that supports both the authorization code and implicit OIDC flows.

 The example uses the `oidc` and `callback` packages to compose a solution.
 Among other things, it demonstrates how to configure and use an